 One important field to update is the "power" section.
-This provides two passwords which could be used by yourself or channel operators to restart or turn off the server.
-Make sure to set them to something more secure than the default password or "password."
+This provides two passwords that could be used by yourself or channel operators to restart or turn off the server.
+Make sure to set them to something more secure than the default passwords given.

 Lastly, we'll want to define the location of the Message of the Day and Rules files.

 We can further update this configuration file by referencing the InspIRCd Wiki.
-Save the file by pressing Ctrl+O in Nano, and then press Ctrl+X to exit.
+Save the file by pressing Control-O in Nano, and then press Control-X to exit.
 Once the configuration file is complete, we can test our server locally.